okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 * `features.selfServiceUnlock` &mdash; Displayed the "Unlock Account" link so that users could unlock their accounts.
 This feature is no longer configurable in the Widget.
 See [self-service account recovery](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/authenticators/configure-sspr.htm) to enable this feature.

 * `features.multiOptionalFactorEnroll` &mdash; Allowed users to enroll in multiple optional factors before they finished the authentication flow.
 This feature is no longer configurable in the Widget.
-The [MFA enrollment and rules](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/policies/about-mfa-enrollment-policies.htm) will be evaluated by default when applicable.
+The [MFA enrollment and rules](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/policies/about-mfa-enrollment-policies.htm) are evaluated by default when applicable.

 * `features.registration` &mdash; Displayed the registration section in the primary auth page.
 This feature is no longer configurable in the Widget.
 The [profile enrollment policies](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/policies/create-profile-enrollment-policy-sr.htm) will be evaluated by default when applicable.